Republican guard

 A republican guard, sometimes called a national guard, is a state organization of a country (often a republic, hence the name Republican) which typically serves to protect the head of state and the government, and thus is often synonymous with a presidential guard.
 The term is derived from the original French Gendarmerie unit.
 Several other countries also have adopted the term and have active guard units.
+Republican Guards may be purely ceremonial units providing close protection to heads of states during functions and parades or be full time protective security units.